eznxxy/go-base/README.md

 2. **/config** has structures which contains service config.

 3. **/db** has seeders and method for connecting to the database.

-4. **/deploy** contains the container (Docker) package configuration and template(docker-compose) for project deployment.

-5. **/development** includes Docker and docker-compose files for setup linter.

 6. **/migrations** has files for run migrations.